vision-zjweu/vision-zjweu.github.io/docs/hw2.md

 2. **To Gradescope**: submit a `pdf` file as your write-up, including your answers to all the questions and key choices you made.

-   {{ report }} -
-   <span class="report">We have indicated questions where you have to do something in the report in green. **Some coding questions also need to be included in the report.**</span>

-   The write-up must be an electronic version. **No handwriting, including plotting questions.** $$\LaTeX$$ is recommended but not mandatory.

-   For including code, **do not use screenshots**.
-Generate a PDF using a [tool like this](https://www.i2pdf.com/source-code-to-pdf){:target="_blank"} or using this [Overleaf LaTeX template](https://www.overleaf.com/read/wbpyympmgfkf#bac472){:target="_blank"}.
-If this PDF contains only code, be sure to append it to the end of your report and match the questions carefully on Gradescope.

 ## Overview

 In this assignment, you’ll work through three tasks that help set you up for success in the class as well as a short assignment involving playing with color.
 The assignment has three goals.

 1. **Show you bugs in a low-stakes setting**.
 You’ll encounter a lot of programming mistakes in the course and we want to show you common bugs early on.
 Here, the programming problems are deliberately easy!
 2. **Learn to write reasonably good Python and NumPy code**.
 Having layers of nested `for` loops will cause bugs and is not feasible for us to debug, use NumPy effectively!
-If you have not had any experience with NumPy, read this [tutorial](http://cs231n.github.io/python-numpy-tutorial/){:target="_blank"} before starting.

 The assignment has four parts and corresponding folders in the starter code: